 Everyone wants a green lawn that makes the whole neighborhood wonder what they’re doing differently, but the secret to a quality lawn is simple.
 There are only three letters you need to know to have a high-quality lawn: NPK.
 These three letters represent the three main macronutrients for lawn care, Nitrogen (N), Phosphorus (P), and Potassium (K).
-These are often called the fertilizer elements of lawn care.
+These three letters are represented by the three numbers on the front of the fertilizer label, commonly referred to as the nutrient analysis.
 Below we break down the most important macronutrients for lawn care, including primary and secondary macronutrients.

 These macronutrients for lawn care are the ones you’re most likely to hear people talk about in regards to a beautiful, healthy, high-quality lawn.
 They’re also the macronutrients for lawn health that you’ll see on almost every fertilizer container, so it’s important to familiarize yourself with them.

 Potassium is the macronutrient responsible for facilitating some of the most crucial internal processes of the plant cell, including photosynthesis, respiration, water absorption, and protein production.
 Potassium is also important for strengthening the overall health of the plant to make it less susceptible to drought, heat, cold, and diseases.
-It does this by strengthening the cell walls of the plant.
-You might notice that your lawn has a potassium deficiency if your grass has stunted growth and is yellowing in color.
-Since potassium helps root growth, it’s also important for the absorption of other nutrients.
-Strong and healthy roots are better able to pull nutrients from the soil, so your lawn will grow faster and create a soft, vibrant lawn.
-You’ll likely notice if your lawn is low on potassium because the roots will begin to die and your lawn will start to see areas of grass dying completely.
 Potassium is a key macronutrient for lawn health and one that will go a long way in ensuring you have a quality lawn.

 Now that you know what these macronutrients do for lawn care, it is important to understand how to include these macronutrients into your lawn care routine.
-Any fertilizer you buy should have the letters NPK on the label.
-Next to each of these letters, you should see a number.
-For example: N 17, P 5, K 9.
-This would mean there is 17% nitrogen, 5% phosphorous, and 8% potassium.
+Fertilizer labels will have three numbers prominently displayed on the front (e.g. 10-5-10).
+These stand for N-P-K as a percentage by weight.
 If you need to figure out how much is in each bag, you would multiply the percentage by the weight of the fertilizer.
-The other materials in fertilizer are typically secondary nutrients — micronutrients — and inactive ingredients that help to evenly distribute the fertilizer and prevent your lawn from getting chemical burns.
+For example, a 50 lb. bag of 10-5-10 would contain (50 x 0.10 = 5 lbs. of nitrogen).
+What's left of the weight after accounting for N, P, and K is other material like secondary nutrients — micronutrients — and inactive ingredients that help to evenly distribute the fertilizer and prevent your lawn from getting chemical burns.
 In order to ensure you’re applying the correct amount of macronutrients for lawn health, you’ll want to look at the percentages on each package and determine which one is right for your lawn care plan.

-Secondary macronutrients for lawn health are as necessary as the primary macronutrients, but many are already available from the soil or the air.
-Your lawn may still need additional support in getting these macronutrients though, so we recommend performing a soil test to determine the proper macronutrients for your lawn.
+Your lawn may still need additional support in getting these macronutrients, so we recommend performing a soil test to determine the proper macronutrients for your lawn.